-Our Audit Planning Report identified key areas of focus for our audit of Crawley Borough Council's financial statements.
-We summarise our consideration of these matters in the "Key Audit Issues" section of this report:
+Our Audit Planning Report identified key areas of focus for our audit of Crawley Borough Council's financial statements This report sets out our observations and conclusions, including our views on areas which might be conservative, and where there is potential risk and exposure.
+We summarise our consideration of these matters, and any others identified, in the "Key Audit Issues" section of this report.